AMA Hall of Fame inductee Dick Hammer

 Very few of the younger flat trackers were riding in those days when it was either a case of winning a part of the prize money or eat hamburgers until the next race, hoping it would be better and then with some money in pocket, a big steak was the order.

 Remember when.
-Starting out in the spring (usually in an old car) with probably enough money in pocket for a week's gas and eating, they started out with plans to enter as many dirt track meets as possible, with no long distance traveling between races.
-With careful planning and luck (possibly some dealer along the way would contribute a badly needed piston or a new tire or rear chain.
-If you could win the final on his brand of motorcycle he would be pleased enough to shake your hand and leave a $10 or even a $20 bill in your hand) you might be able to finish the season with some cash over and above expenses.
+Starting out in the spring (usually in an old car) with probably enough money in pocket for a week’s gas and eating, they started out with plans to enter as many dirt track meets as possible, with no long distance traveling between races.

 I. M. Anonymous

-Read more about the history of the WPFTA on page_2
+Read more about the history of the WPFTA on page 2